Bart the Daredevil

 "Bart the Daredevil" is the eighth episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on December 6, 1990.
+It originally aired on Fox in the United States on December 6, 1990.
 In the episode, Bart decides he wants to become a daredevil after watching famous stunt performer Lance Murdock at a monster truck rally.

 The episode was written by Jay Kogen and Wallace Wolodarsky and directed by Wes Archer.
-Series creator Matt Groening said that the episode is his favorite of the series, and it is also considered among the series' best by several critics.
+Series creator Matt Groening called the episode his favorite of the series, and it is also considered among the series' best by several critics.

 Plot

-The Simpsons attend a monster truck rally featuring Truckasaurus, a giant robotic dinosaur that crushes their car when they accidentally drive into the arena.
+After seeing the commercial while watching wrestling, the Simpsons attend a monster truck rally featuring Truckasaurus, a giant robotic dinosaur that crushes their car when they accidentally drive into the arena.
 The rally's grand finale features a death-defying stunt by legendary daredevil Lance Murdock.
-The stunt leaves Murdock badly injured and hospitalized, but it inspires Bart to be a daredevil.
+Though Murdock succeeds in performing the stunt, he ends up badly injured and hospitalized when taking a bow, though it inspires Bart to be a daredevil.

 Bart injures himself trying to jump the family car on his skateboard.
 At the hospital, Dr. Hibbert shows Bart a ward full of children who have been hurt by dangerous stunts.
 Undeterred, Bart keeps performing daredevil stunts, and during a class trip to Springfield Gorge, announces he will jump the gorge on his skateboard the next Saturday.

 Lisa persuades him to visit Murdock at the hospital, hoping he will discourage Bart from jumping the gorge, but instead, Murdock encourages Bart to do it.

 Homer insists jumping the gorge is too dangerous and forbids Bart to do it.
 None of Homer's punishments or arguments dissuade Bart, who goes to the gorge that Saturday.
-As Bart is about to perform the stunt, Homer arrives, tackles Bart and decides to jump the gorge himself to show him what it feels like to see a family member unnecessarily risking their lives.
+As Bart is about to perform the stunt, Homer arrives, tackles Bart and decides to jump the gorge himself to show him what it feels like to see a family member unnecessarily risking his life.

 Not wanting to see his father get hurt on his account, Bart ultimately promises to stop being a daredevil; as Homer hugs Bart in relief, the skateboard accidentally rolls down a hill and flies over the gorge with Homer still on it.
 It appears Homer will make it safely across, but he loses momentum, and plunges onto several jagged rocks during his fall until he hits the bottom of the gorge.
 Homer is then airlifted into an ambulance, which crashes into a tree, causing him to fall down the gorge again.

 In the hospital, Homer ends up in the same hospital room with Murdock.
-He tells him, “You think you’ve got guts, try raising my kids!”
+He tells him, “You think you've got guts, try raising my kids!”